SensusNetwork/SensusNetworkToken/README.md

 Community governance is a model of governance where a community of users is governance according to the constitution created by the community itself .

-# For Example:
-Community X = Community of Users
-Governance = Community X Governance Mechanism Governance Mechanism = Constitution Protocol Deployed by Users Stakeholders = Users X

-Governance = Constitution X + Users X
-Decision + Consensus = Action
-Consensus > 51% Vote
-Void < 51% Vote
-Majority = Consensus

-Sensus Governance Protocol is a governance mechanism which is deployed by a community for community governance via cryptographic blockchain built upon Ethereum network.
-Sensus Governance Protocol is the constitution created by the community which can be amended by a community consensus.
-The governance protocol is created by the deployment of Sensus Network Code which creates Community Constitution which governs the functioning of the community.

-Sensus Protocol = Community X + Constitution X + Amendment Protocol + Budgetary Protocol Amendment Protocol = Proposal + Consensus = Change in Constitution X Voting = Binary Option + Checkbox Option
-Binary Option = Yes or No
-Checkbox Option = Input Value